UltraOS/UltraProtocol/README.md

 # Attribute Types

 This section describes all currently implemented attribute types and their structure.
-Each attribute type occurs in the `ultra_boot_context` exactly once unless specified otherwise.
-Kernel must ignore any attribute type that it's not familiar with.
-it's guaranteed that all future attribute types will start with an `ultra_attribute_header` as well.

 ---